 Cottage Cheese Mashed Potatoes

-Creamy garlicky and absolutely delicious mashed potatoes made with a secret ingredient: cottage cheese.
+Buttery, garlicky, and absolutely delicious mashed potatoes made with a high protein swap.

 Jamie N, Registered Dietitian